AxlThunder/HydroThunderPC_QoLTool/README.md

 # Hydro Thunder(PC) QoL Patch Tool

 A program written in Game Maker 8.2, which was made to address issues in the PC port of Hydro Thunder, as well as introduce some quality of life improvements.
-This is still a work in progress with plans to address more things in the future.

 It is designed primarily for the Eurocom 2001 release(the one that's less than 70mb and has like 3-4 files).
 As of the current verison, it can detect the Midway Arcade Treasures Deluxe Edition version, but it can only apply the Throttle Fix to it.